TheF1rstPancake/Kvasir/docs/frontend.rst

         :param state:   the current state of the object.
 This includes the information that we requested from the Kvasir's back-end.
         :param action:  the action that was fired that contains information about the object

-Going back to the early example, if someone were to search a user with one email and immediately change the search parameters, there is no way for them to cancel the original request.
+Going back to the earlier example, if someone were to search a user with one email and immediately change the search parameters, there is no way for them to cancel the original request.
 It has likely already been sent to the back-end to be processed.
 There is also no guarantee that the first request will finish before the second request.
 So, the user may be handed information from the original request, despite the fact that they didn't want to.
 Separating the search information from the object's information that we receive allows Kvasir to validate that the information we received is actually the info we wanted.
 If it's not, we can ignore it and prevent the state from being updated with unwanted info.

 .. _user_object: